dart-lang/site-www/src/tools/index.md

 [dartfix][]
 : A tool for migrating Dart source code and fixing common issues.

+Also see the [dart_style][] package, which can be useful for getting a version of `dartfmt` that's different from the one included in the SDK.

 [build_runner]: /tools/build_runner
 [dartfix]: {{site.pub-pkg}}/dartfix
 [dart_style]: {{site.pub-pkg}}/dart_style

-Also see the [dart_style][] package, which can be useful for getting a version of `dartfmt` that's newer than the SDK tool.